So help me God: Presidential oath

 There is no law that requires Presidents to add the words "So help me God" at the end of the oath (or to use a Bible).
 Some historians maintain that George Washington himself added the phrase to the end of his first oath, setting a precedent for future presidents and continuing what was already established practice in his day and that all Presidents since have used this phrase, according to Marvin Pinkert, executive director of the National Archives Experience.
 Many other historians reject this story given that "it was not until 65 years after the event that the story that Washington added this phrase first appeared in a published volume" and other witnesses, who were present for the event, did not cite him as having added the phrase.
 These historians further note that "we have no convincing contemporary evidence that any president said "so help me God" until September 1881, when Chester A. Arthur took the oath after the death of James Garfield."
 It is demonstrable, however, that those historians are in error regarding their claim that there is no "contemporary evidence" of a president saying "so help me God" until 1881.
-An eyewitness reporter to Lincoln's second inaugural in 1865 clearly observed Lincoln saying the phrase.
+Richard Gardiner's research published in the White House History Quarterly, November 2024, offers contemporary evidence for presidents who used the phrase going back to William Henry Harrison in 1841, and Andrew Jackson.